Eric Poole: Court-martial

 On 24 November 1916, the court-martial was convened under officers from the 23rd Division.
 Six witnesses were called before it to give evidence, two of them speaking in his defence, including a doctor from the Royal Army Medical Corps, who testified that in his view Poole was in a psychological condition that had rendered him unfit to be placed in charge of a command at the time of his actions.
 Poole offered in his defence that, at the time of absenting himself from his platoon, he had been in a confused mental state, and had not realised the seriousness of his actions in military law.
 It was noted by the officers presiding over the proceedings that Poole had appeared to be suffering from a nervous collapse around the time that he had absented himself, and they found him guilty of the charge of desertion, and sentenced him to death by firing squad.
 On 3 December 1916 a British Army medical board examined him whilst under confinement, concluding that "he was of sound mind and capable of appreciating the nature of his actions".
 On 6 December 1916, the case file was placed before the Commander-in-Chief of the British Expeditionary Force, General Sir Douglas Haig, as the final authority in the matter, who confirmed the verdict and the sentence of death, noting in his private journal that it was "highly important that all ranks should realise that the law is the same for an officer as a Private".

 Execution

 On 10 December 1916, Poole was shot at dawn by a British Army firing squad at the town hall of Poperinghe in West Flanders, Belgium, at the age of 31 years.
 His body was buried at a British military cemetery there (which post-war was named 'Poperinge New Military Cemetery').
 His name is also inscribed on a family grave in the churchyard of St Martha's near Chilworth, in the county of Surrey.

-Poole was one of only three British military commissioned officers to be executed for disciplinary offences during the First World War.
+Poole was one of only two British military commissioned officers to be executed for purely military offences during the First World War.